 How Long Does It Take to See Results With Professional LED Whitening?

 Most people see full results in one visit.
 The highly concentrated gel, combined with an LED light, can remove years of stains in less than an hour.

 Immediately after a professional whitening session, some people notice their teeth have white spots or look unnaturally white.
 That’s because teeth get dehydrated during the whitening session and the white spots usually disappear in about 24 hours.

 The longevity of your results depends on a few factors.
 If you are careful to limit food and drinks that cause stains, like tomato sauce, coffee, berries, or wine, your result may last up to two years.

 Smoking also stains your teeth.
 If you smoke, you should consider quitting, not only for your white smile, but for your overall health.

 If you notice your teeth look dull after a few months, there are many options for touching up your smile.
 If your professional whitening session came with custom trays, you could pop your trays in for a quick touch-up.
 Or, you can pick up whitening pens or whitening strips from a local drugstore or online.

 Before committing to a particular maintenance routine, ask your dentist which method they recommend.

-Professional LED whitening is a fast, effective way to whiten your teeth.
-You can remove years of discoloration in as little as one hour and, if you’re careful, your results will last up to a few years.
+Professional LED whitening is a fast, powerful way to whiten your teeth.
+You can remove years of discoloration in as little as one hour and the results can last a long time.
 It might be a little pricey, but with financing options, it could be more affordable than you think.